K0rgana/web-advcd/README.md

       deletePokemon: (state, action) => {
         /* Set reference to the document in the database. */ const pokemonRef = doc(db, 'pokemons', action.payload.id);
-        /* Delete the pokemon from the database and from the 'state' in the 'initialState' */ deleteDoc(pokemonRef);
+        /* Delete the Pokemon from the database and from the 'state' in the 'initialState' */ deleteDoc(pokemonRef);
         state.value = state.value.filter(
           (pokemon) => pokemon.id !== action.payload.id